growilabs/growi-docs/docs/en/cloud/organization.md

 <img :src="$withBase('/assets/images/en/organization_1.png')" alt="organization_1.png">

+### How to confirm the Organization ID

-The created organization ID can be confirmed from the Organization List panel.
+You can confirm the organization ID associated with the organization from the Organization List panel.

 <img :src="$withBase('/assets/images/en/organization_4.png')" alt="organization_4.png">